huangc28/handsup-docker-example/readme.md

 ## spin up and run!

-prompt `docker-compose up` to spin up the stack. your are ready to go!
+prompt `docker-compose up` to spin up the stack. prompt `http://localhost:8888` in the browser, you should see laravel index page. you are ready to go!